9 WAYS TO MAKE YOUR NEXT OUTDOOR EVENT MEMORABLEMAY 10, 2019| SpeedPro Mesa/Gilbert

 - Flags: Whether blade, teardrop, flutter or feather shape, flags have an especially festive feel and are a great way to decorate the entrance of your booth.
 If you’re hosting the whole event, you can include custom flags at the entrance to direct traffic and all throughout the area.

 - Table coverings: You can bring some branding and some visual appeal to your tables by using a customized table covering.
 These table coverings can be made to stretch or hang over your table, or you can use a table runner over a solid tablecloth.

 - Banners: Banners come in a variety of shapes, sizes and configurations, so no matter how much space you have, you can incorporate a banner to spruce it up.
 Consider a banner stand so you can set your banner up on a tabletop or on the ground rather than hanging it.

 - Floor graphics: For an unexpected splash of color, apply some floor graphics to the sidewalk or parking lot in or around your booth.
 Floor graphics can also be the perfect means of providing way-finding signage throughout a whole outdoor event space.

 PARTNER WITH SPEEDPRO FOR CUSTOM GRAPHICS AND EVENT TENTS

 If you’re planning for an outdoor event, you want to make sure you create custom event graphics that will catch the attention of attendees and raise awareness of your brand.
-For visually stunning graphics in a variety of formats as well as quality custom event tents, partner with SpeedPro, the nation’s leader in large-format graphics.
+Here at SpeedPro Mesa-Gilbert we can help create visually stunning graphics in a variety of formats as well as quality custom event tents.

 We have the expertise and attention to detail necessary to help you create graphics that look and function in a way that meets your needs for your event and wows attendees.
 Many of our graphics are designed to last, so you can reuse banners, table covers and more again and again, whether you’re at an outdoor event, an indoor trade show or simply in your office.